wp-plugins/wordpress-popup/readme.txt

 Because the WordPress PopUp interface provides a simple, flexible design template in a familiar workspace, you can spend more time creating and less time building.
 Plus, with this fully-responsive plugin, your pop-ups will look fantastic on every device.

-★★★★★
+★★★★★<br />
 “The plugin works great on Multisite.
 It is amazingly fast, easy to install and very flexible.” - <a href="http://profiles.wordpress.org/spkane" target="_blank">spkane</a>

 <strong>Need More?</strong>

 <blockquote>
 While WordPress PopUp is feature-rich and flexible, you may need more - so we created <a href="" target="_blank">PopUp Pro</a>.
-PopUp Pro takes everything you love about the free version and adds more templates, greater design control and an unlimited number of pop-ups with extended powerful behaviors for setting specific times, locations and who the pop-ups are displayed to.
+PopUp Pro takes everything you love about the free version and adds more templates, greater design control and an unlimited number of pop-ups with extended powerful behaviors for setting specific times, locations and who the pop-ups are displayed to.<br />
 </blockquote>

 <strong>See What WordPress PopUp and PopUp Pro Can Do For You:</strong>